 It’ll come as no surprise to you that I didn’t get the job in the end… Although the experience was definitely daunting, it prompted me to admit my truth.
 A truth that I’d known for years, yet was still too scared to accept.
 Was that because I scared of feeling judged or afraid of being mocked?
 Who knows…?

-According to the National Institute of Mental Health, 74% of people with anxiety disorders say that restlessness is their main symptom and I can definitely see where they are coming from!
+According to the National Institute of Mental Health, 74% of people with anxiety disorders say that restlessness is their main symptom and I can absolutely see where they are coming from!

 3) I avoid social situations like the plague

-I’m definitely an introvert and like to keep my circle of friends small and private.
-I’m definitely guilty of being that friend who always gets called into an unexpected urgent work meeting at 6pm on a Friday evening meaning I have to cancel… Well, that’s not strictly true, but anything goes when it comes to getting out of situations that could possibly involve meeting new people, right?!
+I’m certainly an introvert and like to keep my circle of friends small and private.
+I’m certainly guilty of being that friend who always gets called into an unexpected urgent work meeting at 6pm on a Friday evening, meaning I have to cancel… Oops!
+Well, that’s not strictly true, but anything goes when it comes to getting out of situations that could possibly involve meeting new people, right?!

 4) I suffer regular panic attacks